 Harassment is a crime that could lead to several other issues for a defendant.
 Not only could be a defendant be arrested for this crime, but they could face other legal consequences like the imposition of a restraining order.
 If you were arrested for harassment, you should contact an experienced Philadelphia harassment defense lawyer today.
-The Law Offices of Lloyd Long understands the stress of being charged with a crime like harassment, and we here for you in your time of need.
+The Liberty Law Team understands the stress of being charged with a crime like harassment, and we here for you in your time of need.
 Our firm is here to explain what happens when a person is charged with harassment in Pennsylvania.

 What Are the Grounds for Harassment Charges in Pennsylvania?